Tax

 3. Home Office Deductions

-The simplified home office deduction method allows to claim $5 per square foot and is applied to a maximum area of 300 square feet, making the maximum available deduction $1,500.
+Actual receipts aren’t required for the simplified home office deduction method, which lets you claim $5 per square foot of home used for business, up to 300 square feet.
+This makes the maximum available deduction $1,500.

 4. Retirement Plan Contributions